fdarmon/kernels/README.md

 basics function to extract and split the dataset.
 It also contains all the function necessary to the evaluation of the diffrent methodes
 ### kernel
-code for the diffrenet kernels
+code for the diffrenet kernels spectrum -> check that it can be implemented kernelly substring kernel

 ### classifiers
 code for the diffrenet classifiers
 ### baseline